uspgamedev/Project-Telos/docs/DEVLOG.md

 DEV LOG
 =======

+#### 26/10/2016:

+Made death messages!

+Also fix a bug where boss titles (and probably level titles, but didn't test) would stay forever after gameover screen.

 #### 25/10/2016:

 Made part 2 and 3 of the boss.
 Seems fully working, but still needs some balancing.
+Also, forgot to merge with master for version 0.0.0.8.
+Did this now.
+Oops.

 #### 24/10/2016:
 @yancouto, virtual @renatogeh